Swiss media: gutsy display, shame about the celebrations

 In a nod to the overall work-rate and quality – and not just the goal – of the matchwinner, the paper also gives him a rating of 8 out of 10, the highest of any player (Shaqiri was also awarded the official FIFA man of the match award).

-Switzerland’s other major French-language paper, Le Matin, praises the “heart, guts, and talent” of the team, which fell behind early the Serbs following an Aleksandar Mitrovic header after just five minutes.
+Switzerland’s other major French-language paper, Le Matin, praises the “heart, guts, and talent” of the team, which fell behind the Serbs after just five minutes, following an Aleksandar Mitrovic header.

-Whereas Swiss teams of the recent past would have tried to hang on to a 1-1 draw, the paper happily says, this team never sat back.
+Whereas Swiss teams of the recent past would have tried to hang on to a 1-1 draw, the paper happily states, this team never sat back.
 Rather, “it continued to attack, sure of its power, confident of its destiny”.

 The NZZ reckons that the result should serve to instil more trust in a team from which big things were not expected.
 The “self-confidence” of the team was always there, it says, but perhaps this will now penetrate beyond the inner circles.